Buttock Lift and Butt Augmentation Surgery

 You may be a candidate for butt lift or augmentation if you have successfully adhered to your weight loss regimen for 12 to 18 months following bariatric surgery.
 You should be at a stable weight for at least three months (preferably six months).

 The best way to determine which procedure is best for you is to consult with a board-certified plastic surgeon who is experienced in all buttock augmentation procedures.
 The surgeon will take your medical history, examine your buttocks and listen to your concerns.
 Based on this information, he or she will determine if you are healthy enough for surgery and determine which butt augmentation procedures — if any — are right for you.
-Start your search for the right surgeon now.

 During your consultation, your surgeon will also provide you with detailed information about the procedure and what you should do before and after surgery to ensure the best results.
 If you are a smoker, your surgeon will likely ask you to quit for at least a few weeks before and after surgery, as smoking interferes with the body’s healing process.